An Unbeatable Day Excursion

 Arrowtown is a fascinating little town where history, markets, cafe's, local shopping, dining and walking excursions collide within the boundaries of one magical village.

 With stunning scenery on offer throughout the year, Arrowtown is an unbeatable day excursion.
 And just 20 minutes from central Queenstown, it's about as perfect as you can get.

 Arrowtown has a rich gold mining history.
-Gold was first discovered on the Arrow River in 1862, sparking a gold rush that brought miners from the Australian and Californian gold fields seeking their fortune.
+Gold was first discovered on the Arrow River in 1862, sparking a gold rush that brought miners from the Australian and Californian gold fields seeking a new opportunity to build a fortune.
 When gold was also discovered on the Shotover River, the prospectors were rewarded with riches, but it was not easy work.

-Despite the conditions, the Shotover River would go on to become the second-richest gold-bearing river in the world.
+Despite the complex mining conditions, the Shotover River would go on to become the second-richest gold-bearing river in the world.

 Originally known as Fox’s, Arrowtown was transformed from a remote farming area to a bustling gold town in the late 1800s.
-Soon the makeshift tents and stores became a township of hotels, banks and stores home 1,100 prospectors stretching their way up the Arrow Gorge.
+Soon the makeshift tents and stores became a township of hotels, banks and stores home 1,100 prospectors with their camps and settlements stretching their way up the Arrow Gorge.

 The Lakes District Museum on Arrowtown’s main street gives a hands-on exhibition of the history and the people who shaped this district.

 Art & Dining